ese5160/final-project-a07g-a14g-t18-dualcore/A07G_README.md

 ## Part 4.
 Wiretap the convo!

+## 1. Submit Our Answers to Github Repository:

 **(1)** The **UART communication** between the **SAMW25** and **EDBG IC** occurs on **SERCOM4**.
 From `SerialConsole.c`, the **TX** (SAMW25 → EDBG) is mapped to `PA24`, and **RX** (EDBG → SAMW25) is mapped to `PA25`.
 To capture data using the Saleae Logic 8, attach the logic analyzer as follows:
 - **TX (SAMW25 → EDBG)**: `PA24` → `Channel 0`
 - **RX (EDBG → SAMW25)**: `PA25` → `Channel 1`